Pacemaker: Transcutaneous pacing

 Transcutaneous pacing (TCP), also called external pacing, is recommended for the initial stabilization of hemodynamically significant bradycardias of all types.
 The procedure is performed by placing two pacing pads on the patient's chest, either in the anterior/lateral position or the anterior/posterior position.
 The rescuer selects the pacing rate, and gradually increases the pacing current (measured in mA) until electrical capture (characterized by a wide QRS complex with a tall, broad T wave on the ECG) is achieved, with a corresponding pulse.
 Pacing artifact on the ECG and severe muscle twitching may make this determination difficult.
 External pacing should not be relied upon for an extended period of time.
 It is an emergency procedure that acts as a bridge until transvenous pacing or other therapies can be applied.

-Epicardial pacing (temporary)
+Epicardial pacing

 Temporary epicardial pacing is used during open heart surgery should the surgical procedure create atrio-ventricular block.
 The electrodes are placed in contact with the outer wall of the ventricle (epicardium) to maintain satisfactory cardiac output until a temporary transvenous electrode has been inserted.

+Permanent epicardial pacing leads can be implanted surgically and tunneled to the pulse generator pocket.
+These leads are either passively touching the heart and sewn in place, or have a screw mechanism to actively fix to the heart.